-We use SUMO for traffic simulation.
-SUMO is an open-source traffic simulation suite that offers a broad range of tools and solutions.
-It has been under development for 14 years and is still evolving through the joint efforts of both the original creators (‘Institute of Transportation Systems’, Germany), while also by independent developers and institutions around the world.
+We have used SUMO for traffic simulation.
+SUMO is a free and open traffic simulation suite which has been available since 2001.
+It offers a broad range of tools and solutions and has been under development for many years.
+It is still evolving through the joint efforts of both the original creators (‘Institute of Transportation Systems’, Germany) and independent developers and institutions around the world.

 It is a software package that allows for explicit microscopic simulations, simulation of multi-modal traffic, traffic light scheduling, and more.
 There are no limitations to the extents of the road network that can be used, since OpenStreetMap maps can be directly imported into SUMO.
 Alternatively, there is a built-in cross-platform compatibility with well renowned software such as VISUM and VISSUM, so O-D matrices and network files can be imported easily.